robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 To run the deceptive polynomial path planning algorithm, follow these instructions:

-1. Ensure that you have activated your virtual environment and installed the required dependencies from the `requirements.txt` file.
+1. Ensure that you have activated your conda environment and installed the required dependencies from the `requirements.txt` file.

 2. Use the following command to execute the `test.py` script with the desired input parameters: